ryangoldman1/blog/posts/2017-06-12-4-tools-for-building-production-serverless-architectures.md

 ## 3. Sentry

-[Sentry](https://sentri.io) is a **real-time error tracking** service.
+[Sentry](https://sentry.io) is a **real-time error tracking** service.

 With Sentry, developers get notified instantly when errors occur in live environments.
 This is crucial for reacting quickly and ensuring customer sadisfaction.
-Along with every report, sentry gathers stack-traces for faster and better debugging.
+Along with every report, Sentry gathers stack traces for faster and better debugging.

 Sentry also analyzes the impact of each release, so it's easy to later see which release introduced which bugs.